kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 ## Registering your Wallet

-Go to the `#bots` channel in the [Discord server](http://chat.turtlecoin.lol), type `.registerwallet TRTL...`, and replace `TRTL...` with your wallet address.
+Go to the `#bots` channel in the [Discord server](http://chat.turtlecoin.lol), and type `.registerwallet TRTL...`, and replace `TRTL...` with your wallet address.

 For example, you would type-

 ```
 .registerwallet TRTLv3pFrFm2yk4cYNtKf5fxV1b594tNrZfEV2CYWJsTSqr9BWoWMrUNpQaeD9StrzQrxpRQKPCdd1FfvT6D6dAg4pY6iB7sqsG
 ```

 ## Depositing Turtle

-After your wallet address has been registered, type `.deposit` in the #bots channel, then:
+After your wallet address has been registered, type `.deposit` in the `#bots` channel, then:

-* Check for a new direct message from turtlebot++
+* Check for a new direct message from trtlbot++
 * Copy the first line of code he gives and enter it in your wallet's Recipient address field
 * Then copy the second line of code he gives and enter it as the Payment ID address field
-* After that, enter the amount of mixin and amount you want to use/send and send the transaction!

 #### CLI Wallet